My favourite things about the Von Trapps’ house…

 This leads to one of those moments between him and Maria, as their feelings grow and change.
 I sob more.
 Maria puts on a wonderful puppet show with the kids, all singing a part in The Lonely Goat-herd for the Baroness.
 The Baroness suggests a ball inspired by this influence of Maria on the family and particularly the Captain.

 We then return to the ball.
 The ballroom and entrance hall are now bright, colourful and full of music and dancers for Captain Von Trapp’s ball.
 And the dashing one looks even more dashing.

 Meanwhile observing the ball in the dark (also reflecting the lack of colour in their lives), the kids tell Maria about the Baroness’ engagement to the Captain.
 One of the boys, Kurt dances with her, with more colour added to the scene.
 The Captain and Maria dance together in front of the children (I’m still in tears) and their romantic chemistry is apparent to all.
 Including the Baroness.

 The kids go to bed make full use of the staircases in the entrance hall with So, Long, Farewell enchanting Von Trapps’ friends.

 However, Captain Von Trapp’s burgeoning feeling toward Maria has been noticed.
 Maria is also apparently as besotted as he is.
-The Baroness comments on his love to Maria, in a girly chat with her in Maria’s bedroom.
+The Baroness comments on his love for Maria, in a girly chat with her in Maria’s bedroom.
 Maria slips away, returning to the convent… as she leaves the house that dark night… and the house is seen again, but join the film to find out more.

 It is interesting just how Von Trapps’ house and its rooms change physically, socially and emotionally in the course of this movie.
 At the start, Von Trapps’ house is dark, cold, austere and unwelcoming as the children and Von Trapp seem at the beginning.
 Once Maria enters their life the rooms become warmer, brighter, colourful and friendly.
 The children change too through their love of music, and after a while, their clothes change representing freedom from their rigid roles by Maria.